pan-arcadia/pan-blog/src/content/posts/use-system-clipboard-vim.md

 Note: I've seen `vim-gtk` and `vim-gtk3`.
 Not sure what the difference is.
 I installed `vim-gtk3` and it had the system clipboard enabled.

 Now that we have the system clipboard enabled, we can paste some text.
 Put Vim into INSERT mode.
-Paste from the clipboard with `Shift + Insert` or `Ctrl + Shift + V`.
+Paste from the clipboard with `Shift+Insert` or `Ctrl+Shift+V`.

 ### Reference